May Offensive: DMZ

-On 29 April the PAVN 320th Division attacked An Binh, north of Đông Hà Combat Base, this drew two Battalions of the Army of the Republic of Vietnam (ARVN) 2nd Regiment into a running battle and the 1st Battalion 9th Marines was sent in to support the ARVN resulting in a 7-hour long battle that left 11 Marines, 17 ARVN and over 150 PAVN dead.
+On 29 April, the PAVN 320th Division attacked An Binh, north of Đông Hà Combat Base, this drew two Battalions of the Army of the Republic of Vietnam (ARVN) 2nd Regiment into a running battle and the 1st Battalion 9th Marines was sent in to support the ARVN resulting in a seven-hour long battle that left 11 Marines, 17 ARVN and over 150 PAVN dead.
 The following day the 3rd Battalion 9th Marines arrived to support the Marine/ARVN force and was ambushed north of Cam Vu, 20 Marines and 41 PAVN were killed.
 Also on 30 April, a PAVN unit opened fire on a US Navy Clearwater patrol from entrenched positions near Dai Do, 2.5 km northeast of Đông Hà.
-It was later discovered that four PAVN Battalions including the 48th and 56th from the 320th had established themselves at Dai Do.
+It was later discovered that four PAVN Battalions including two from the 48th and 52nd Regiments of the 320th Division had established themselves at Dai Do.
 The Battle of Dai Do lasted until 3 May and resulted in 81 Marines and over 600 PAVN killed.
-The PAVN engaged US and ARVN forces elsewhere around Đông Hà from 4–6 May, on the evening of 6 May the 2nd Brigade 1st Cavalry Division was deployed into Tru Kinh to conduct Operation Concordia Square and on 9 May was ambushed by a PAVN force resulting in 16 U.S. dead for the loss of 80 PAVN.
+The PAVN engaged US and ARVN forces elsewhere around Đông Hà from 4–6 May, on the evening of 6 May the 2nd Brigade 1st Cavalry Division was deployed into Tru Kinh to conduct Operation Concordia Square and on 9 May was ambushed by a PAVN force resulting in 16 US dead for the loss of 80 PAVN.
 On 10 May a night attack north of Nhi Ha was broken up by air, artillery and naval support, 159 PAVN were killed.
 After this the 320th had broken into small groups and was moving back towards the DMZ, from 9–17 May the 2nd Brigade reported killing 349 PAVN for the loss of 28 killed.

 While it seemed that the 320th had abandoned their attempts to take Đông Hà, this was just a temporary lull.
 On 22 May a unit from the 320th ran into a Company from 3rd Battalion 3rd Marines between Con Thien and Gio Linh and was caught in the open by Marine artillery and air support.
 East of Con Thien the 1st Battalion 4th Marines encountered another PAVN unit setting off a two-day battle as the PAVN tried to escape back through the DMZ resulting in 23 Marines and 225 PAVN killed.
 On 25 May in actions at Dai Do and Nhi Ha 350 PAVN were killed.
-In two actions at Tru Kinh on 26 May over 56 PAVN were killed for the loss of 10 Marines, while the ARVN killed 110 PAVN north of Thuong Nghia.
+In two actions at Tru Kinh on 26 May over 56 PAVN were killed for the loss of ten Marines, while the ARVN killed 110 PAVN north of Thuong Nghia.
 On 27 May the Marines killed 28 PAVN and by 30 May the 320th was attempting to escape through the Marine and ARVN cordon.
-Total PAVN losses in the second Battle of Đông Hà were over 1000 killed.
+Total PAVN losses in the second Battle of Đông Hà were over 1,000 killed.